-We will covenant in the Replacement Capital Covenant for the benefit of persons that buy, hold or sell a specified series of our long-term indebtedness that ranks senior to the LoTSSM, that we will not redeem or repurchase LoTSSM on or before August 1, 2036, unless, subject to certain limitations, during the 180 days prior to the date of that redemption or repurchase we, Enterprise Parent or one of our or its subsidiaries receives a specified amount of proceeds from the sale of qualifying securities that have characteristics that are the same as, or more equity-like than, the applicable characteristics of the LoTSSM.
+We are a party to a Replacement Capital Covenant under which we have covenanted for the benefit of persons that buy, hold or sell a specified series of our long-term indebtedness that ranks senior to the LoTSSM, that we will not redeem or repurchase LoTSSM on or before August 1, 2036, unless, subject to certain limitations, during the 180 days prior to the date of that redemption or repurchase we, Enterprise Parent or one of our or its subsidiaries receives a specified amount of proceeds from the sale of qualifying securities that have characteristics that are the same as, or more equity-like than, the applicable characteristics of the LoTSSM.

 Our covenants in the Replacement Capital Covenant run only to the benefit of holders of the designated series of our long-term indebtedness.
-The Replacement Capital Covenant is not intended for the benefit of holders of the LoTSsM and may not be enforced by them, and the Replacement Capital Covenant is not a term of the indenture or the LoTSsM.
+The Replacement Capital Covenant is not intended for the benefit of holders of the LoTSSM and may not be enforced by them, and the Replacement Capital Covenant is not a term of the indenture or the LoTSSM.